 Students learn co-ordinated movement, good posture and contrasting facial expression.
 Clarity of speech is helped by exercises and tongue twisters.
 Spatial awareness and appropriate dialogue use, through mime and improvisation, are developed.
-Students employ an appropriate range of verbal and non-verbal skills in contrasting contexts.
+Students employ an appropriate range of verbal and non-verbal skills in contrasting contexts from Roald Dahl to media reportage.